 How to Apply

-Applications to the Master of Preservation Studies and Master of Sustainable Real Estate Development programs will be accepted after the deadline and considered on a rolling, space-available basis.
+The priority deadline for all programs is January 15th.
+Applications to the Master of Preservation Studies (MPS) and Master of Sustainable Real Estate Development (MSRED) programs will be accepted after the deadline and considered on a rolling, space-available basis.

-A complete application package will include: a portfolio (Architecture only), resume, official transcripts, official GRE or GMAT Scores (and TOEFL, if applicable), a statement of purpose, letters of recommendation, and an application form.
+A complete application package will include: a portfolio (Architecture only), resumé, transcripts (either official or unofficial), a statement of purpose, letters of recommendation, and an application form.

 School of Architecture

 Each Fall and Spring semester the Graduate Programs in Architecture, Preservation Studies and Sustainable Real Estate Development host an Open House for prospective students.
 The Graduate Open House is an introduction to the culture of academics and student life at the Tulane School of Architecture and in the city of New Orleans.